Víctor Manuel Fernández

-Víctor Manuel "Tucho" Fernández (born 18 July 1962) is an Argentine prelate of the Catholic Church and a theologian.
+Víctor Manuel Fernández (born 18 July 1962) is an Argentine prelate of the Catholic Church and a theologian.
 He is currently the head of the Dicastery for the Doctrine of the Faith.

-He served as rector of the Pontifical Catholic University of Argentina from December 2009 to April 2018.
+Fernández served as rector of the Pontifical Catholic University of Argentina from December 2009 to April 2018.
 He was named Archbishop of La Plata on 2 June 2018.
 On 1 July 2023, Pope Francis named Fernández prefect of the Dicastery for the Doctrine of the Faith as of mid-September.
 Pope Francis made Fernández a cardinal on 30 September 2023.

-Life

-Education and early career
+Early life and career

-He was born on 18 July 1962 in Alcira Gigena, in Córdoba Province.
-His father Emilio was a shopkeeper who supported Raúl Alfonsín, the radical political leader.
+Fernández was born on 18 July 1962 in Alcira Gigena, in Córdoba Province.
+His father, Emilio, was a shopkeeper who supported Raúl Alfonsín, a radical political leader.
 Fernández entered the seminary in 1978.
 He was ordained as a deacon on 21 December 1985, and to the priesthood on 15 August 1986 for the Roman Catholic Diocese of Villa de la Concepción del Río Cuarto.
 After his ordination, he went to Rome where he studied Biblical theology at the Pontifical Gregorian University, graduating with a Licentiate of Sacred Theology (STL) in 1988.
 He returned to Argentina to undertake a doctorate in the Faculty of Theology of the Catholic University of Argentina, which he completed in 1990.

-His early career was focused on catechesis, lay formation and working at his diocese' seminary.
+His early career was focused on catechesis, lay formation and working at his diocese's seminary.
 He served as formator and director of studies at the seminary of Río Cuarto from 1988 to 1993 and from 2000 to 2007.
 In the intervening years, between 1993 and 2000, he was the parish priest of Parish of Santa Teresita in Río Cuarto, Córdoba.